 It can be hard to include the right balance of vitamins your kids need through food alone.
 It’s always important to provide good, balanced meals for your little ones.
 However, some may consider a vitamin supplement if your child isn’t receiving their minimum RDAs (Recommended Daily Allowances).
 Families who are vegetarian or vegan may need to rely on supplements for some of the vitamins found in meat and/or dairy.
 Additionally, if your child has bad eating habits, they may require supplements.

-Recommended Daily Allowances vary among age groups, so it’s important to reference a RDA chart to see how much vitamin C you or your child requires.
+Recommended Daily Allowances vary among age groups, so it’s important to reference an RDA chart to see how much you or your child requires.

 If you choose to provide nutrients in supplement form, it is still important to maintain good health.
 Also, always keep all medications, vitamins, and supplements out of reach of children.